Sanaa Lathan’s Latest Bathing Suit Pic Is A Reminder That Natural Bodies Are Winning

 Sanaa’s recent images are proof that her hard work paid off.
 On April 10, Sanaa uploaded a carousel post of images of herself posing in two black bathing suits.
 And, Sis is a werk of art!
 Shout out to her bestie, Michelle Trotter, for capturing the moments.

-Sanaa plays with her braids, serves face, and wears a yellow sarong.
-Her suits are each one-piece with unique detailing, sheer panels, and high cuts.
-Curves, style, body-ody-ody are in full display.
+Sanaa plays with her braids, serves face and wears a yellow sarong.
+Her suits are each one-piece with unique detailing, sheer panels and high cuts.
+Curves, style, body-ody-ody are on full display.

 Get into Sanaa’s vacay pics below.

-As expected, Sanaa’s fans quickly jumped into her comment section, gushing about her curvaceous pics.
-Nearly 100K fans liked the post and more than 3400 posted comments and emojis.
+As expected, Sanaa’s fans quickly jumped into her comments section, gushing about her curvaceous pics.
+Nearly 100,000 fans liked the post and more than 3,400 posted comments and emojis.

-“The Commitment, Discipline And Sacrifice that you embarked on to hit the gym and eating right has paid off 😎🔐🖤,” said one fan commenting on Sanaa’s #OperationSnatched campaign results.
+“The Commitment, Discipline And Sacrifice that you embarked on to hit the gym and eating right has paid off 😎🔐🖤,” said one fan, commenting on Sanaa’s #OperationSnatched campaign results.
 “This is why we love you!!
 Giving Grace and beauty since you came on the scene 🔥,” wrote another, noting Sanaa’s consistent display of gorgeousness that makes us gag.
-And, “Somebody’s ready for the Summer,” said another referring to the heat radiating from each shot.
+“Somebody’s ready for the Summer,” said another, referring to the heat radiating from each shot.

 Yes, Sis!